Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference with regression adjustment

-As in the without regression adjustment case (see \eqref{psa} and \eqref{CLT1}), we invoke~\cref{HLtypeCLT} to reduce the problem of deriving the asymptotic distribution of the estimator $\rsna$ to the problem of finding the asymptotic distribution of the test statistic $t_{N,\mathrm{adj}}$ under the sequence of local alternatives $\tau_N = \tau_0 - hN^{-1/2}$ for a fixed $h\in\mathbb{R}$.
-As a precursor to our result on the local asymptotic normality of $t_{N,\mathrm{adj}}$, we first present its limiting null distribution.
-Recall the notation $\{b_{N,j}\}$ for the potential control outcomes.
-Define the regression adjusted potential control outcomes as
+As in the without regression adjustment case (see \eqref{psa}), we reduce the problem of deriving the asymptotic distribution of the estimator $\rsna$ to the problem of finding the asymptotic distribution of the test statistic $t_{N,\mathrm{adj}}$ under the sequence of local alternatives $\tau_N = \tau_0 - hN^{-1/2}$ for a fixed $h\in\R$.
+Define the regression-adjusted control potential outcomes as